wgr1984/modern-android-dev/README.md

 Furthermore only such will be selected which play nice with java and provide easy exchange java api.

 For this reason lets keep [Scala](http://scala-android.org/) aside for now as it provide quite high barrier to access it from java, even if it is quite lightwidth in terms of apk-size.
-Maybe do a extra section at the end.
+Maybe do an extra section at the end.

 Languages to be analyzed:
 * [Groovy](https://github.com/groovy/groovy-android-gradle-plugin)